Earth & Environment

 CAS EE 304: Environmentally Sustainable Development

-Traces the emergence of sustainable development as the defining environmental challenge of our times.
-Surveys and evaluates policies for balancing ecological sustainability and economic development in various parts of the world and at the global level.
-Also offered as CAS IR 304.
+Traces the emergence of sustainable development as a defining challenge of our times.
+Surveys and evaluates approaches for balancing ecological sustainability and human development in various parts of the world and at the global level.
 Effective Fall 2019, this course fulfills a single unit in each of the following BU Hub areas: Social Inquiry II, Research and Information Literacy. -

 CAS EE 305: Rock Deformation and Structure